-Over the last year you may have noticed short visuals looping on your Spotify Now Playing screen.
+Over the last year, you may have noticed short visuals looping on your Spotify Now Playing screen.
 This is what they’re calling the “Spotify Canvas” – the album artwork for the streaming age.
 For a while now they were exclusively available to major labels but recently Spotify announced that they were unlocking it for all artists.
 So if you haven’t already, you can get one now!

-As for those who like to do it themselves, the basic setup and procedure of Spotify Canvas production is similar to our YouTube video rendering settings.
+As for those who like to do it themselves, the basic setup and procedure of Spotify Canvas production is similar to my YouTube video rendering settings.
 The key difference is that we want to set the project up in a 9:16 vertical aspect ratio instead of a 16:9 horizontal one.
-Spotify guidelines recommend a minimum of 720p but we recommend going for 1080×1920 just to be on the safe side, as most mobile devices nowadays have a higher native resolution.
+Spotify guidelines recommend a minimum of 720p but I recommend going for 1080×1920 just to be on the safe side, as most mobile devices nowadays have a higher native resolution.

 The duration has to be between 3 to 8 seconds.
 I do recommend using up all 8 of those precious seconds in order to make the loop more subtle.
 Especially if you’re going to be using about one of those seconds for a fade or glitch-type effect to blend in the loop & transition back to the start of the visual.

 When it comes to text, Spotify says if used, they have to be relevant to the track.
 That means links, call-to-action, hashtags, or social media handles are not allowed.
 Bear in mind that Spotify Canvas is not about blatant self-promotion but building branding.
 Think of it as more of a long-term investment in your artistic image.
 At a time when where we’re bombarded with clickbait and hashtags all day long, I think it was a really good move to dedicate these 8 seconds entirely to art.